 When we left the coffee shop, my daughter told me that they were acting “funny” and had wondered why we didn’t go to their offices.
 I explained that it was for convenience as they didn’t want me to have to drive all the way to San Jose.
 But something about her comments caused me, for the first time, to question them and to question what was going on.

-I wrote them and required that the next time we meet, they have a working prototype and that was when the game of hide and seek truly began.
+I requested that the next time we meet, they have a working prototype to show me — and that was when the game of hide and seek truly began.

 But, I didn’t know it at the time.
 I had to finish one last segment of the results screen and I had to go re-certify for my coaching credential, in addition to, handling the challenges of my mom’s estate and family obligations.
 Before I knew it, a month had passed and there had been no response to the five emails I sent nor the 5 messages that I had left for them.
 I could not explain away their lack of response any longer.
 Now I was scared and angry.